Wholesale: Products & Services

 Training

-Local Qwest 101 "Doing Business With Qwest"
+Local CenturyLink 101 "Doing Business With CenturyLink"

 Unbundled Loop (UBL)

 • This instructor-led process and systems training course is designed to introduce and teach the Unbundled Loop (UBL) products, instructing CLECs on how to request service for Unbundled Loops.
-This course will provide an overview of the current UBL products, and address the PreOrder, Order, Post-Order, Provisioning, Billing and CEMR Maintenance and Repair.
+This course will provide an overview of the current UBL products, and address the PreOrder, Order, Post-Order, Provisioning, Billing and CEMR-MTG Maintenance and Repair.
 Click here to learn more about this course and to register.

 Contacts

-Qwest contact Information is located in the CLEC & Reseller Center Contacts.
+CenturyLink contact Information is located in the CLEC & Reseller Center Contacts.

 Frequently Asked Questions (FAQs)